“First in Rankings,

 In the 1960s, E. Jerome McCarthy, Professor at Michigan State University, came up with a very clever “Marketing Mix” which contains four elements: product, price, place and promotion.

-Price: includes not only the price of product, but whatever may be exchanged, e.g. time, energy, effort, etc.
+- Price: includes not only the price of the product, but whatever may be exchanged, e.g. time, energy, effort, etc.

 “Marketing environment” refers to all factors (whether direct or indirect, internal or external) that influence a firm’s marketing decisions.
 This includes two areas: